Why Diversity Should Matter to You

 Questions About Diversity

 - Is GMU attracting and supporting learners from all income backgrounds?

-Schools with otherwise excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
-Get a better idea of how GMU supports low-income students by visiting the Financial Aid Page.
+Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the financial backgrounds of their students.
+To get a better idea of how GMU is supporting low-income students check the Financial Aid Page.

 - Is Diversity Important to GMU?

 Contact the school to find out what they are doing to stimulate diversity, and what student groups, clubs and associations are available that encourage varied perspectives on campus.